7 Secrets for Healthy, Sexy Skin this Winter

 #5 Limit your coffee intake.
 I know… not what you wanted to hear.
 Caffeine dehydrates skin.
 If you need alternatives to help you wake up and stay alert without caffeine, suggestions include upping your intake of vitamins B and D, adding more protein to your diet, or simply drinking more water.

 #6 Load up on vitamin D. I suggest adding more of this happy hormone (yes, it’s a hormone) to your life.
 Most common in winter, Seasonal Affective Disorder affects as many as 10-20 percent of people (Source: American Academy of Family Physicians).
 D is a natural mood booster and skin brightener.
-When D hormone levels are balanced, a lot of skin conditions -including rosacea, eczema and heavy wrinkling – can be improved.
+When D hormone levels are balanced, a lot of skin conditions—including rosacea, eczema and heavy wrinkling—can be improved.
 Salmon, tuna, mackerel, liver, mushrooms and egg yolks are great sources of D.

 #7 Practice safe sun.
 The beach bag may be stored until next summer, but the sunscreen definitely should not be.
 Whether it’s raining, snowing or the sun is shining, wear a broad-spectrum sunscreen with an SPF of 15 or 30.
-UV rays penetrate glass – car windows, and those in your home and office – so, practice safe sun, even if you won’t be outside.
-Tip: if want to look as if you’ve just returned from a tropical vacation, add a few drops of foundation to a moisturizing sunscreen and mix together for a natural glow.
+UV rays penetrate glass—car windows and those in your home and office – so practice safe sun, even if you won’t be outside.

-With more than two decades in the beauty and skin care industries, Celeste Hilling is the Founder, CEO and Product Formulator for Skin Authority, a company respected for developing pure and powerful products without the use of parabens, added fragrance, dyes or animal testing.
+With more than two decades in the beauty and skin care industries, Celeste Hilling is the Founder, CEO and Product Formulator for Skin Authority, a company respected for developing pure and powerful products without the use of parabens, added fragrances, dyes or animal testing.

 Related Posts